from typing import Optional, Tuple

 Args:

-max_depth: Maximum depth in centimeters to model the soil temperature.
+max_depth: Maximum depth to model the soil temperature. (m)

 Returns: